kwisatzheadache/simple_neural_net/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/nn](https://hexdocs.pm/nn).

 # Progress and Questions

-I've finished chapter 6.5 - the genotype constructor.

-Update 4/10 - Chapter 6.6 is done.
-The mix test now constructs a genotype and a corresponding phenotype.
-It runs quickly, doesn't look like it's doing much because it doesn't have a training algorithm yet.
-I also need to do docs.
+Update 4/10 - Genotype constructor completed.

 4/12 Question concerning performance.
 Solved the question.
 See previous commits.